esimov/pigo/README.md

 For more details check the subpage description: https://github.com/esimov/pigo/tree/master/wasm.

+**For more awesome WASM demos using the Pigo library check this repo: https://github.com/esimov/pigo-wasm-demos**.

 ## Benchmark results
 Below are the benchmark results obtained running Pigo against [GoCV](https://github.com/hybridgroup/gocv) using the same conditions.